 CIP staff members recognize that an important first step in preparing for the study abroad experience is for participants to have an opportunity to learn more information about their study abroad program.
 During the quarter preceding study abroad participation, CIP and other College staff members offer question-answer sessions as well as formal meetings providing information about the academic structure of the programs abroad, health and safety information, and details about logistical components of the program.
 Where feasible, study abroad returnees as well visiting international students will contribute to sessions to help students prepare to make the most of their time abroad.
-Kalamazoo College students must attend all mandatory study abroad orientation meetings on the Kalamazoo campus.
-Students are also encouraged to participate in workshops, which may provide additional information and preparation.
-Non-Kalamazoo students are not required to attend the orientation sessions held on Kalamazoo's campus but are required to abide by and satisfy all deadlines.
+Kalamazoo students must attend all mandatory study abroad orientation workshops and sessions, sign up for/or complete and submit all signature or material submission documents, and read all learning content material in the Hornet Passport, the College online study abroad/away application and information system.
+Students are also encouraged to participate in optional workshops, which provide additional information and preparation.
+Failure to attend these mandatory sessions or complete required orientation assignments may result in the student's withdrawal from study abroad.

-All academic work completed in the study abroad/study away program is certified by the Associate Provost for International Programs and the Registrar and is recorded on the Kalamazoo College academic transcript on the basis of examinations and reports supplied by supervisors and teachers abroad.
+All academic work completed in the study abroad/study away program is certified by the Director of the Center for International Programs and the Registrar and is recorded on the Kalamazoo College academic transcript on the basis of examinations and reports supplied by supervisors and teachers abroad.
 Study abroad/study away credits may be used to satisfy graduation requirements.
 Major, minor, or concentration requirements are at the discretion of departmental faculty.
 Credit distribution for other College graduation requirements is determined by the Registrar.
 When registering for courses abroad, students should direct inquiries regarding such credits accordingly.
 Students are encouraged to obtain approval from the department in advance if a student wishes to use a course from study abroad/study away to satisfy requirements for a major, minor, or concentration.
 Kalamazoo College students are eligible to earn three Kalamazoo College units of credit for a short-term program, six units for a long-term program, and nine units for an extended-term program.
-Students from other colleges participating in Kalamazoo College programs should consult the Center for International Programs regarding credit.
 Once students have completed the study abroad/study away program and (where necessary) consulted with the Registrar, the appropriate grades and credits will be recorded on the transcript.
 Only those courses from study abroad/study away which are within the "Liberal Arts Tradition" of the College will be accepted for credit.

-No independent study for credit, including "distance education" courses, may be pursued in any study abroad/study away program without advance approval from the Associate Provost for International Programs.
+No independent study for credit, including "distance education" courses, may be pursued in any study abroad/study away program without advance approval from the Director of the Center for International Programs.